-Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification and health safety.
-Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, University Interscholastic League, or another organization that provides equivalent training and certification.
-Employees subject to this requirement must submit their certification or documentation to the appropriate Athletic or Fine Arts department secretary by September 25, 2020.
+Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification or training in first aid, cardiopulmonary resuscitation (CPR), the use of an automated external defibrillator (AED), concussion, and extracurricular athletic activity safety.
+Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
+Employees subject to this requirement must submit their certification or documentation to the appropriate Athletic or Fine Arts department secretary by September 22 2023.